ricardoamaro/drupalci_testbot/README.md

 And that's it.

 ### ./run.sh Options
-Bellow is a list of Environment Variables and their defaults that can be passed to the ./run.sh runner that will take care of all the legwork:
+Bellow is the list of Environment Variables and defaults that can be passed to the ./run.sh runner.
+These options can also be added to a **$HOME/.drupalci/config** file.

 ```
 # Any valid Drupal branch or tag, like 8.0.x, 7.x or 7.30: